 Sandwich on Sourdough: Chianti

 These days, it seems as though everybody is raising their own sourdough starter, but don’t feel guilty if you go the easier route and purchase a loaf from the grocery store or local bakery.
 The tangy bread makes a mean sandwich, especially this stuffed Italian sourdough boule filled with salume, provolone and a host of Italian flavors.
 A lighter-style red with low-to-medium tannins and good acidity to match that of the sourdough is what you’ll crave.
-Chris Tauber, a consulting food and beverage director for an upcoming restaurant group, recommends serving a Tuscan Chianti or other sangiovese-based wine with the salume found in an Italian sub or on a charcuterie board, which will have just enough grip without being overly tannic.
+Chris Lauber, a consulting food and beverage director for an upcoming restaurant group, recommends serving a Tuscan Chianti or other sangiovese-based wine with the salume found in an Italian sub or on a charcuterie board, which will have just enough grip without being overly tannic.
 You may wish to chill it slightly before serving.

 Recommended bottle: 2016 Fattoria di Petroio Chianti Classico ($25), a red blend made in Chianti’s best subappellation.
-“It has a balanced tannic and acid structure, with notes of pomegranate, plum and subtle earth tones,” says Tauber.
+“It has a balanced tannic and acid structure, with notes of pomegranate, plum and subtle earth tones,” says Lauber.
 “I recommend you open it and let it breathe for 30 minutes prior to enjoying.”

 Tuna Noodle Casserole: Rosé